New WHO guidance calls for more evidence on airborne transmission

 The report follows an open letter from scientists who specialize in the spread of disease in the air - so-called aerobiologists - that urged the global body to update its guidance on how the respiratory disease spreads to include aerosol transmission.

+In a press briefing on Thursday, Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, said there is not a lot of solid evidence yet on airborne transmission of SARS-CoV-2, but said: “I think it’s a reasonable assumption that it does occur.”

+Although incomplete, Fauci said the evidence so far is “the fundamental basis for why we are now so intent on getting people - particularly people without symptoms - to wear masks.
+To be able to see if we can mitigate against that,” he said.

-Only a very small number of diseases are believed to be spread via tiny floating particles or aerosols.
+Only a very small number of diseases are believed to be spread via aerosols, or tiny floating particles.
 These include measles and tuberculosis - two highly contagious diseases that require extreme precautions to prevent exposure.

 WHO guidance acknowledges that airborne transmission of the novel coronavirus can occur during specific medical procedures that generate aerosols, such as when performing intubation.